Why Do I Feel Worthless? Answers And How To Manage

 If you feel like you are unworthy, that you do not belong or deserve good things in your life, you are not alone.
 Feeling worthless is something that many people experience, especially in those who are managing symptoms of depression

-This article will explain some of the reasons behind feelings of worthlessness and what you can do to manage it.
-While these feelings are not uncommon, they are challenging, and can even be debilitating at times.
+This article will explain some of the reasons behind feelings of worthlessness and what you can do if you’re feeling worthless.
+While these feelings of worthlessness are not uncommon, they are challenging, and can even be debilitating at times.
 Acknowledging the way you feel and seeking help is the first step to getting your confidence back.
 Because you are valuable, no matter what!

 Remember, the best way to cope with a challenging time in your life is to get help.
 Talk to a professional therapist whenever you think you might need counseling.
 There is no such thing as a problem that’s too big, or too small, to seek help.